 - Posted by: infodesk

-- Category: Crime, Unrest
+- Categories: Crime, Unrest

 The Department of State warns Westerners of the risks of traveling to the Democratic Republic of the Congo (Congo-Kinshasa) (DRC).
 The Department recommends you avoid all travel to the city of Goma and the province of North Kivu, and all but essential travel to the province of South Kivu and the Ituri region in the province of Orientale.
 With ongoing instability and violence in North and South Kivu, northeastern Orientale, and northern and central Katanga province, the Department’s ability to provide consular services to Westerners in these regions of the DRC is extremely limited.
 This replaces the Travel Warning dated April 24, 2013, to update information on security in the Democratic Republic of the Congo.